 Lessons from Fitbit?

-- You don’t need complex design or copy to create a fantastic post-purchase email.
+You don’t need a complex design or copy to create a fantastic post-purchase email.

-- Creating good post-purchase emails doesn’t need to be complicated or take a lot of time.
-Fitbit’s order confirmation email is easy and simple and stays within their distinctive branding.
+Creating good post-purchase emails doesn’t need to be complicated or take a lot of time.
+Fitbit’s order confirmation email is easy and simple and stays within its distinctive branding.

 Order shipment confirmation emails are meant to assure your customers that they’re proactively being updated on their delivery information.
 As Fitbit shows, you can do all this and more.